Why Rest Feels Uncomfortable When You're Burnt Out

 The Identity Shift That Makes Rest Hard

-For many high-functioning women, rest isn’t just physical.
-It’s psychological.
+For many high-functioning women, rest isn’t just physical, it’s psychological.

 If your sense of worth is tied to being: